paul-nechifor/multilatex-blog/full/_posts/2013-12-13-authentication.md

 ---

-In light of the somewhat recent revelations of [Adobe's password leak][leak] I think it's important to stress secure storage of passwords.
+In light of the somewhat recent revelations of [Adobe's password leak][leak] I think it's important to stress the importance of secure storage of passwords.

 I use the simple and secure method of hashing with SHA1 and unique salt.
 Technically, bcrypt is better, but I don't have the hardware resources for that.